 N.L. spouses find each other in Fort McMurray, subject of new marketing campaign

-Wayne and Sarah Miller of Goose Bay and St. John’s, respectively, weren’t expecting to fall in love in Fort McMurray.
+Wayne and Sarah Miller of St. John’s and Goose Bay, respectively, weren’t expecting to fall in love in Fort McMurray.
 But they did, and they’re now part of a publicity campaign by the Regional Municipality of Wood Buffalo in Alberta. — Submitted photograph

 When Sarah Miller left Goose Bay 10 years ago, she didn’t have a plan other than to work for a while — and get paid $5 an hour more as a travel agent out west than she was getting back home — and see what life brought her.